Infineon/psoc-edge-nvidia-tao/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.
+This project is licensed under Infineon License - see the [LICENSE](./LICENSE.txt) file for details.

+By pulling and using the NVIDIA TAO Toolkit, you accept the terms and conditions of these [licenses](https://www.nvidia.com/en-us/data-center/products/nvidia-ai-enterprise/eula/).

 ## Acknowledgements